Community Care Health (CCH) Response To Coronavirus (COVID-19) Coverage

 Community Care Health (CCH) is monitoring COVID-19 and actively working to ensure that cost does not inhibit enrollees’ access to medically necessary screening and testing.

-Effective immediately, CCH is waiving cost-sharing for medically necessary screening and testing for COVID-19 including, but not limited to, co-pays, deductibles, or coinsurance, including hospital (including emergency department), urgent care visits, and provider office visits, where the purpose of the visit is to be screened and/or tested for COVID-19.
+Effective immediately, CCH is waiving cost-sharing for medically necessary screening, testing and treatment for COVID-19 including, but not limited to, co-pays, deductibles, or coinsurance, including hospital (including emergency department), urgent care visits, and provider office visits, where the purpose of the visit is to be screened and/or tested for COVID-19.

 - Click here for the latest information from the Centers for Disease Control and Prevention.